MicrosoftDocs/dataexplorer-docs/data-explorer/query-matlab.md

 ## Prerequisites

-The prerequisites vary based on the operating system used to run MATLAB.
-To get started, select the relevant tab.
+Select the tab for the operating system used to run MATLAB.

 ### [Windows OS](#tab/windows)